 The SDHDA Board of Commissioners met on October 11, 2022, and approved conditional reservations for five Non-Congregate Shelter applications and one Supportive Services application.
 The Board considered one application for Affordable Rental Housing and is allowing SDHDA staff to continue working with the applicant.

 Due to not all of the HOME-ARP funds being reserved, SDHDA will hold a second HOME-ARP application round with applications due November 15, 2022 at 5:00 p.m.
 Central Time.
 There is $2.3 million available in the second application round and SDHDA is not imposing an application limit.
 Completed applications must be delivered via SDHDA's on-line submission portal (preferred), via U.S. Postal Service, private mailing service or hand delivery to SDHDA by 5:00 p.m.
 Central Time on the applicable due date.
 Applications via facsimile or e-mail will NOT be accepted.

 Lead Based Paint

 For housing built before 1978, lead based paint could be a potential health risk.
 Lead is a highly toxic metal that may cause a range of health problems, especially in young children.
 When lead is absorbed into the body, it can cause damage to the brain and other vital organs, like the kidneys, nerves and blood.
 Lead may also cause behavioral problems, learning disabilities, seizures and in extreme cases, death.
 Some symptoms of lead poisoning may include headaches, stomachaches, nausea, tiredness and irritability.
 Children who are lead poisoned may show no symptoms.
 All HOME funded projects are required to document compliance with federal lead based paint requirements.
 For more information on Lead Based Paint requirements please view HUD’s Healthy Homes website.

-To learn more about the HOME Program, please visit the HUD Exchange.
+To learn more about the HOME and HOME-ARP Programs, please visit the HUD Exchange.